|Nutrition Facts (per serving)|

 |Total Carbohydrate 25g||9%|

 |Dietary Fiber 2g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Dutch baby pancake is super easy to mix and bake, and the fluffiness and flavor make it an impressive breakfast dish.
 A few blueberries give the pancake extra color and flavor, and it's an excellent way to use fresh blueberries.

-I really like making these oven pancakes because it means not standing over a skillet or griddle on the stovetop flipping pancakes in batches.
+Making these oven pancakes means not standing over a skillet or griddle on the stovetop flipping pancakes in batches.
 Just mix, pour the batter into the baking dish, and pop it in the oven!

 - 3/4 cup all-purpose flour (3 1/2 ounces)